JackKenney/TI-84-programs/README.md

-# High School TI-84 Calculator Programs
+# TI-84 Calculator Programs

-## TI-84 Calculator Programs, Translated to TXT, but source files (8Xp) kept.
+## Translated to TXT, Source files (.8Xp) kept.

-Included are python files to convert all .8Xp files in this directory to .txt files and then store the source files in the '8Xp' directory
+Included is a python file to convert all .8Xp files in this directory to .txt files and store the source files in the '8Xp' directory and the text files in the 'txt' directory.

 ### Prerequisites + Installing

-To run the python script you will need to install python3, python3-pip, setuptools module, and the os module *on a linux machine*
+To run the python script you will need to install python3, python3-pip, setuptools module, and the os module

+Note: *these are instruction for a linux machine*

 ```
 sudo apt install python3 python3-pip